 The Company participates in the Pension Fund for the Mechanical and Electrical Engineering Industry (PME), except for the pension plan for senior management.
 The PME-pension scheme is a defined benefit agreement referred to as a conditional average earnings scheme.
 The company accounts for the defined benefit agreement as a defined contribution plan, because there is no reliable basis for allocating the obligations, plan assets, and costs to the participating companies, since PME does not (or cannot) provide the information.
 In accordance with the PME plan, Siemens only has an obligation to pay the contributions due annually.
-Since there is no reliable basis for allocating the obligation to make up any shortfalls in the plan.
+Since there is no reliable basis for allocating the obligations, plan assets, and costs to the participating companies in PME, there is very likely no obligation to make up any shortfalls in the plan.
 If the coverage of PME assets versus liabilities is not enough, the deficit would likely be reflected as decrease of vested rights and/or increase of pension premium.
-The industry fund has a coverage ratio of 93,7% as at 30 September 2020 (2019: 93,4%).
+The industry fund has a coverage ratio of 104,6% as at 30 September 2021 (2020: 93,7%).